AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/functions/epost_func.rst

 Approach
 --------

-1. Parameters are checked and the request size is configured
+#.
+Parameters are checked and the request size is configured.
-2. UIDs are posted to NCBI
+#.
+UIDs are posted to NCBI.
-4. If no errors were encountered, returns the analyzer with the result storing the WebEnv and query_key for the UIDs.
+#.
+If no errors were encountered, returns the analyzer with the result storing the WebEnv and query_key for the UIDs.

 References
 ----------